epstabler/star/python/README.md

 ```
 For VERBOSE output, set ``VERBOSE = True`` in that file.
 CKY chart-based bottom-up parsers for MGs have been discussed in many places, beginning with [Harkema 2001](https://linguistics.ucla.edu/people/stabler/paris12/Harkema01.pdf).
 The *-extension is straightforward.

-Note that the very common
+Note that the very common representation of trees as data structures
-representation of trees as data structures with a node label and a list of
+with a node label and a list of (0 or more) children is already an
-(0 or more) children is already an unranked tree data structure.
+unranked tree data structure.
 This contrasts with successor-based
-representations of trees, as in binary trees where each internal node has a left function and
+representations of trees, as for example in binary trees where each
-a right function.
+internal node has a left function and a right function.

 ## Unranked trees: utree.py